Mangesh-Bhattacharya/Log-Anomaly-Detector/sentinel/README.md

 make fmt lint test
 ```

-before submitting a PR.
-See `.github/` for issue & PR templates.
+Before submitting a PR, see `.github/` for issue & PR templates.

 ---